 CRS maintains a self-insured medical plan for the benefit of its employees.
-A stop loss policy is in effect, which limits CRS's loss per individual employee to \$150,000.
-The medical plan is administered through a contractual relationship with an unrelated company.
+A stop loss policy is in effect, which limits CRS' loss per individual employee to \$200,000.
+The medical plan is administered through a contractual relationship with a third party plan administrator.
 However, CRS is solely responsible for all claims incurred up to the amount of the stop loss provisions.
-CRS's expense under the self-insured medical plan amounted to \$5,280,000 and \$4,675,000 for the years ended September 30, 2011 and 2010, respectively.
+CRS' expense under the self-insured medical plan amounted to \$6,227,000 for the year ended September 30, 2013.